huggingface/diffusers/CONTRIBUTING.md

 They provide easy access to state-of-the-art diffusion technologies and thus allow the community to build powerful generative AI applications.

-By adding a new model, pipeline, or scheduler you might enable a new powerful use case for any of the users interfaces relying on Diffusers which can be of immense value for the whole generative AI ecosystem.
+By adding a new model, pipeline, or scheduler you might enable a new powerful use case for any of the user interfaces relying on Diffusers which can be of immense value for the whole generative AI ecosystem.

 Diffusers has a couple of open feature requests for all three components - feel free to gloss over them if you don't know yet what specific component you would like to add: